nexico/tsuiseki-captcha/README.md

 - Easy installation - little or no changes to website needed
 - System adjustments with little effort - short installation documentation
 - Very fast loading times - thus no interference of the functionalities
-- Mostly instant recognition of Bot traffic
+- Mostly instant recognition of Spam

 Installation
 --------------